Automatically Learning Compact Quality-aware Surrogates for Optimization Problems: Discussion of Experimental Results

 Lastly, when the optimization problem is a quadratic program (Figure~\ref{fig:portfolio_training},~\ref{fig:portfolio_inference}), solving the optimization problem can take cubic time, resulting in around a cubic speedup from the dimensionality reduction offered by our surrogate.
 Consequently, we see 7-fold faster training and inference times.

 \paragraph{Visualization:} We visualize the reparameterization for the NSG and movie recommendation domains in Figure~\ref{fig:visualization}.
 The initial reparameterization is shown in Figure~\ref{fig:NSG_visualization} and~\ref{fig:movie_visualization}.
 Initially, the weights put on the meta-variables are randomly chosen and no significant problem structure---no edge or circle colors---can be seen.
-After 20 epochs of training, in Figure~\ref{fig:NSG_visualization}, the surrogate starts putting emphasis on some important cuts between the sources and the targets, and in Figure~\ref{fig:movie_visualization}, the surrogate focuses on the movies with higher average ratings and standard deviations.
-This allows the surrogate layer to extract the underlying structure of the optimization problem using fewer meta-variables.
+After 20 epochs of training, in Figure~\ref{fig:NSG_visualization}, the surrogate starts putting emphasis on some important cuts between the sources and the targets, and in Figure~\ref{fig:movie_visualization}, the surrogate is focused on distinguishing between different top-rated movies with some variance in opinions to specialize the recommendation task.
+Interestingly, in Figure~\ref{fig:movie_visualization}, the surrogate puts less weight on movies with high average rating but low standard deviation because these movies are very likely undersampled and we do not have enough people watching them in our training data.
+Overall, adaptively adjusting the surrogate model allows us to extract the underlying structure of the optimization problem using few meta-variables.
+These visualizations also help us understand how focuses are shifted between different decision variables.